fabianbormann/meerkat/README.md

 # Meerkat

-Meerkat aims to be a typescript bowser-based reimplementation of bugout: A browser-to-browser networking built on WebTorrent
+Meerkat aims to be a typescript and webpack 5 friendly re-implementation of Bugout: A browser-to-browser networking built on WebTorrent

 <p align="center">